Theoretical Chemistry and Modeling

 Overview

 Theoretical chemistry and molecular modeling are playing an increasingly important role in chemistry, biochemistry, physics, and materials science.
-This branch of chemistry provides conceptual tools, qualitative models, and quantitative data that enable theoretical chemists to contribute to the development of innovative, custom-designed chemical systems.
+This branch of chemistry provides conceptual tools, qualitative models, and quantitative data that enable theoretical chemists to contribute to the development of innovative and customized chemical systems.

 The goal of the program is to provide students with a rigorous education in theoretical and computational chemistry, preparing them to enter academia or join the R&D teams of major industrial companies.
 It offers dual expertise in computer science and theoretical chemistry through the study of a programming language and formal algebra tools.

-• Define and implement a computational modeling strategy based on an experimental problem in chemistry, or at the intersection of physics and biochemistry (M)
+• Define and implement a numerical modeling strategy based on an experimental problem in chemistry, or at the interface with physics and biochemistry (M)

-• Apply and analyze results from calculations based on the main methods of theoretical chemistry (E)
+• Use and analyze the results of calculations based on the main methods of theoretical chemistry (E)

 • Develop modeling and simulation tools, particularly for chemistry, by mastering computer tools, various numerical methods, and at least one programming language (M)